-The City's Housing and Community Development Commission (HCDC) is scheduled to conduct a public hearing on May 10, 2017, on the draft Action Plan.
-Because this is the evening prior to the
+The City Council is scheduled to conduct a public hearing on May 11, 2017, on the draft Action Plan.
+Public comments and HCDC's recommendations from the May 10th meeting will be provided as part of Staff's presentation to City Council at that time.

-City Council meeting, a verbal update will be provided by staff to the City Council on May 11, 2017.